north cascades & Mount Baker-Snoqualmie national forest

 Old-Growth Douglas Fir Grove

 The best collection of gigantic Douglas firs that I’ve encountered in northern Washington is found among a couple of unmarked (and unnamed) trails in Mt.
-Baker-Snoqualmie National Forest off of Highway 542.
-A few miles east of Glacier, WA, two surprisingly well-trodden paths lead into the forest by giant trees in an ancient landscape.
+Baker-Snoqualmie National Forest, just off Highway 542.
+A few miles east of Glacier, WA, two surprisingly well-trodden paths lead into the forest, passing by giant trees in an ancient landscape.

-The grove is positioned in a hospitable confluence of three mountainous hillsides, feeding this lower terrain with ample water flow and allowing these huge trees to grow.
-Each trail is no more than a few thousand feet in length but the grove is intersected by other less developed paths that permit further exploration.
+The grove is positioned at the hospitable confluence of three mountainous hillsides, feeding the lower terrain with ample water flow and allowing these huge trees to grow.
+Each trail is no more than a few thousand feet in length, but the grove is intersected by other less developed paths that permit further exploration.

 _DSC6537.jpeg